markusmoenig/CHIPcade/ChipReference.md

 Layers are drawn starting from index 0 up to 7.
 By default layers are in the resolution of the screen and invisible.

 - **LYRRES L Width Height**.
 Set a custom layer resolution in the form of "320 200".
 By default layers are in the resolution of the screen.
-- **LYRVIS Ld Value**.
+- **LYRVIS Ld (Value|Rs)**.
 Set layer visibility.
 A value of 0 means invisible, visible otherwise.
 Default is invisible.

 ## Sprites